PAMpal

 id='MyStudyName')

 And you’re done!
 Let’s take a look at what you got with one of PAMpal’s built in plotting functions, plotDataExplorer.
-After calling plotDataExplorer(myStudy), you might be asked to select a call type to explore, then you should see something like this:
+After calling plotDataExplorer(myStudy), a window will pop up with the shiny app that should look like this:

 Plots are pretty and all, but what did PAMpal actually do and what exactly is in your myStudy output object?
 For each detection in each of your events, PAMpal checks what type of detection it is and then applies all of the functions you have added for that type.
 For the default options we have just one function each for clicks, whistles, cepstrum, and GPL detections, but you could add more.
 These outputs are grouped by the detector that detected them, and by the event that you are a part of.
 For details on how to easily get your data out into a dataframe see the Next Steps section.